nodatime/nodatime/src/NodaTime.Web/Markdown/unstable/migration-to-2.md

 flexible system.
 See the [week-years guide](weekyears) for more information.
 In most cases, the fix is to use `WeekYearRules.Iso.GetWeekOfWeekYear(date)` etc..

+The `IClock.Now` property has been replaced by `IClock.GetCurrentInstant()`.
+This is both clearer in meaning, and a more appropriate member type.
+The two calls are absolutely equivalent in meaning.

 Period
 ====